 At the holidays, people tend to cook as if they’re solely cooking for the entire group.
 Instead of packing enough food for yourself and everyone else there, know there are going to be lots of options.

 It feels much better to go home with an empty bowl than it does to spend a lot of time and money cooking, only to find yourself eating your dishes again and again and again in the days following Thanksgiving.

 (Unless you really love leftovers, in which case, cook away!)

-When I go to Thanksgiving at my parents’ house, my mom replaces the animal-based butter and milk in her dishes, like mashed potatoes, with vegan butter & plain soy milk.
+When I go to Thanksgiving at my parents’ house, my mom replaces the animal-based butter and milk in her mashed potatoes with vegan butter & plain cashew milk.

 My sister-in-law often makes a fall salad with apples & candied pecans.
 She leaves the dairy-based cheese off or serves it separately.

 No one else at the event knows the difference.
 But it means fewer dishes that I have to make.

 And it’s really nice to feel welcomed and considered at Thanksgiving.
 When people go out of their way to include me, it makes me feel valued and wanted.

 Obviously if the host or guests are people you don’t know well, you may not feel comfortable broaching this with them.
 However, if it’s family or a close friend, they may not mind at all.